-A year earlier the Mustang had seen its first major redesign.
+In 1967 the Mustang had seen its first major redesign since the Mustang’s launch.
 The car was bigger and more powerful than ever before.
 In 1968 newly introduced Federal regulations mandated front and back side markers on the car.
 This, alone, made it easier to determine a 1967 Mustang from a 1968.
 1968 Mustangs have side markers, while 1967 models do not.

 The 1968 Mustang also featured a new two-spoke energy-absorbing steering wheel along with federally mandated shoulder belts.
 No doubt, the 1968 Mustang was designed to be safer than previous models, both inside and out.